 However, you must avoid fertilizing them in winter as the plant goes dormant.

 NPK Values of Fertilizer for Pothos

-Therefore, knowing the NPK value of your soil and fertilizer will help you give your plants the proper quantity of nutrients.
+Knowing the Nitrogen, phosphorus, and potassium (NPK) values of your soil and fertilizer will help you give your plants the proper quantity of nutrients.

 What is The Best Fertilizer for Pothos?

-Coffee grounds are an excellent organic fertilizer because they are acidic and contain more nitrogen than potassium and phosphate.
+Coffee grounds are an excellent organic fertilizer and contain more nitrogen than potassium and phosphate.

 Things to Keep in Mind While Fertilizing Your Pothos

-- When it comes to frequency, it’s preferable to fertilize in low amounts at regular intervals rather than in large quantities all at once.
+- Fertilize your Pothos in low amounts at regular intervals rather than in large quantities simultaneously.